Enda Kenny

 Enda Kenny (born 24 April 1951) is an Irish former Fine Gael politician who served as Taoiseach from 2011 to 2017, Leader of Fine Gael from 2002 to 2017, Minister for Defence from May to July 2014 and 2016 to 2017, Leader of the Opposition from 2002 to 2011, Minister for Tourism and Trade from 1994 to 1997 and Minister of State at the Department of Labour and Department of Education with responsibility for Youth Affairs from 1986 to 1987.
 He served as Teachta Dála (TD) for Mayo West from 1975 to 1997 and for Mayo from 1997 to 2020.

 Kenny led Fine Gael to a historic victory at the 2011 general election, his party becoming the largest in the country for the first time, forming a coalition government with the Labour Party on 9 March 2011.
 He subsequently became the first Fine Gael member to be elected Taoiseach for a second consecutive term on 6 May 2016, after two months of negotiations, following the 2016 election, forming a Fine Gael-led minority government.
 He was the first Taoiseach from Fine Gael since John Bruton (1994–1997), and the first Leader of Fine Gael to win a general election since Garret FitzGerald in 1982.
 He became the longest-serving Fine Gael Taoiseach in April 2017.

 Kenny stepped down as Leader of Fine Gael on 2 June 2017, and announced he would resign as Taoiseach once a new leader was chosen in early June.
-In the following leadership election, the then Minister for Social Protection, Leo Varadkar, was elected to succeed him as Leader of Fine Gael.
+In the following leadership election, the Minister for Social Protection, Leo Varadkar, was elected to succeed him as Leader of Fine Gael.
 Kenny tendered his resignation as Taoiseach on 13 June 2017, and was succeeded by Varadkar the following day.
 On 5 November 2017, Kenny announced that he would not contest the following general election.

 Early life

 Kenny was born in 1951 in Derrycoosh, Islandeady, near Castlebar, County Mayo, the third child of five of Mary Eithne (McGinley) and Henry Kenny.
 He was educated locally at St Patrick's National School, Cornanool N.S, Leitir N.S and at St. Gerald's College, Castlebar.
+He was quite gifted and very good at school, doing well in his Leaving Certificate.

+His family did not have enough money to send him to university, so he trained to become a primary school teacher.
+He attended St Patrick's College, Dublin.
+He excelled in St Pat's and won a Gold Medal for Educational Psychology.

-He attended St Patrick's College, Dublin, qualifying as a national teacher and was an undergraduate student at University College Galway.
+He went on to qualify as a national teacher and was an undergraduate student at University College Galway.
 He worked as a primary school teacher for four years.
 He also played football for his local club Islandeady GAA.